phaethonp/phaethonp.github.io/readme.md

 **Previous Projects & Achievements:**

-**Startup Schools:** Participated in Pioneer.app from 2020 to 2022, focusing on building applications and startups.
+**Startup Schools:** Participated in Pioneer.app A SV accelerator from 2020 to 2022, focusing on building applications and startups.

 **Entrepreneurship:**